 And now for some good news!
 Right after Polaroid put a lid on instant cameras, a group of their ex-employees and fans gathered and founded a new company named Impossible Project.
 Their goal was to salvage the production equipment and keep the production going, which they succeeded in only partially.
 However, we did say good news, didn’t we?
-Some of the equipment they did managed to obtain was the machinery for producing the Polaroid 600, Polaroid SX-70 and Polaroid Image/Spectra.
+Some of the equipment they did manage to obtain was the machinery for producing the Polaroid 600, Polaroid SX-70, and Polaroid Image/Spectra.

-If you own a Polaroid 600 camera, your best chances of finding compatible film is with Impossible Project, since there’s really nothing else but that and old packs that might already be expired.
-You can get it both in Black&White as well as Color variety, and the easiest way would be to order it from their official website, or simply go to your local photo hut or retailer and check if they’re stocked.
+If you own a Polaroid 600 camera, your best chance of finding compatible film is with Impossible Project, since there’s really nothing else but that and old packs that might already be expired.
+You can get it both in Black & White as well as Color variety, and the easiest way would be to order it from their official website, or simply go to your local photo hut or retailer and check if they’re stocked.
 On a similar note, you can find it on Amazon, which might be the better option if you’re buying in bulk, which should allow you to take them up on their free shipping offer.

 While we’re on the subject, make sure that you get a newer, fresher pack, since they’ve been making the film for years now.
-And besides, they weren’t as skilled as they are now from the get-go, so their older packs may not be of best quality.
+And besides, they weren’t as skilled as they are now from the get-go, so their older packs may not be of the best quality.
 On a similar note, the packs contain not 10, but 8 pieces of photo paper, so don’t get ants in your pants if you ordered some before reading this.
-Still, even so, the Polaroid600 from Impossible project is much cheaper than the old Polaroid films, so we definitely recommend going for it.
+Still, even so, the Polaroid600 from the Impossible project is much cheaper than the old Polaroid films, so we definitely recommend going for it.

 The Compatibility Issue

 As far as compatibility goes, the Polaroid 600 Instant film is only good for the 600 series, and you can’t use it with any other camera, so watch out for that.
 There is no alternative for this type, and this includes both the new Z(ero)ink photo paper from Polaroid and the Instax Wide from Fujifilm.
-In case anyone is still wondering, if you own an old Polaroid600 camera, the only things you will be able to use is either and old pack of Polaroid600 Instant film or the newer batches from Impossible Project.
+In case anyone is still wondering, if you own an old Polaroid600 camera, the only things you will be able to use are either and old pack of Polaroid600 Instant film or the newer batches from Impossible Project.
 Nothing else comes even close.